 If you’re uncertain about subscribing to Flexjobs, this detailed Flexjobs review will help you decide.
-I’ve already revisited the service twice in 2019 and had a fresh look at everything on offer.
-I’ve performed searches for a whole range of different jobs and presented my honest findings here for you.
+This review is continually updated as Flexjobs evolves, and has already been revisited several times in 2019.
+I’ve searched Flexjobs for a whole range of different jobs, and presented my honest findings here for you.

 What IS FlexJobs?

 FlexJobs is an online job board that lists job opportunities where you can work on a flexible basis, including remote, freelance and part-time roles.
 The jobs come from sources including company websites and employment agencies, and are “hand-screened” before being listed on the site.

-Flexjobs’ defnition of “flexible” is rather broad.
+Flexjobs’ definition of “flexible” is rather broad.
 Many jobs are “100% remote,” while some are attached to a fixed location, with only some level of home working permitted.
 There are also plenty of freelance opportunities.
 When I revisited my review of Flexjobs this time around, I’m sure I saw more of these than before, so that’s certainly a plus for independent workers.

 Like most chargeable job search services, FlexJobs bolts on several supplementary features to justify the small cost.
 These include online “resumé profiles,” skills tests, and access to a huge amount of written content around remote working and freelancing.
 Members also get access to exclusive events (there was recently a “virtual job fair,”) and discounts on career coaching.